Pray or Act? Work or Wait?

 How do we know whether we should keep praying about a certain decision or start acting with the information we already have?
 How do we know when to wait and when to work?

-It all starts with Prayer and abiding in Christ.
-People who pray regularly and often are the ones who clearly see God's leading in their lives.
-The closer you walk with God, the more you receive God's wisdom, leading and help.
+It all starts with prayer and abiding in Christ.
+People who pray regularly and often are the ones who experience God's leading in their lives.
+The closer you walk with God, the more you receive God's wisdom, guidance and help.

-We must pray without ceasing and also act on what God wants you to do.
+We must pray without ceasing but also act on what God wants us to do.
 Never use prayer as an excuse to not take action and do something good.

 Sometimes we have to wait on God and sometimes we have to start working.
-You wont hear an audible sound from heaven telling when to wait and when to work.
+We won't hear an audible sound from heaven telling us when to wait and when to work.
 But, if we keep abiding in God and walk in obedience, He will lead our steps.

 Sometimes, God closes doors for your good.
 In such cases, you should not keep knocking at that closed door, because you might miss the other doors that God opens and wants you to enter into.